-Comalco submitted that the previously recommended WACC was very high and not reflective of the business environment in which GAWB operates.
+In initial submissions, Comalco considered that the previously recommended WACC was very high and not reflective of the business environment in which GAWB operates.
 It stated that GAWB's risk was very low, and recommended that it be reassessed based on a number of factors including:

-• security and certainty of cash flow;
+- security and certainty of cash flow;

 - credit rating of individual customers;

 - price risk environment;

 - technological environment;

 - threat of competition;

 - debt levels; and

-- service levels
+- service levels.